RNA-FRETools/rosettascripts/README.md

   </details>

 ## Tutorial on riboswitch de novo modeling
   We outline the steps involved in setting up a *de novo* modeling pipeline using Rosetta's FARFAR2 protocol (Watkins et al., *Structure* 2020).
-[Here](tutorial/Mn_riboswitch.md), We demonstrate the workflow by modeling a manganese riboswitch.
+[Here](tutorial/Mn_riboswitch.md), we demonstrate the workflow by modeling a manganese riboswitch.